10 Tips For Making the Most Out of a Wine Tasting Tour

 7. Choose your wine tour outfit carefully

-Wear comfortable clothes and shoes so that you can stroll through the vineyards without getting your feet dusty or deal with a stingy pain or your toe.
-If the tour is in the open sky, odds are that you will spend some time under the sun, so bring along a hat and sunglasses.
+Wear comfortable clothes and shoes so that you can stroll through the vineyards without getting your feet dusty or dealing with a stingy pain or your toe.
+If the tour is in the open sky, the odds are that you will spend some time under the sun, so bring along a hat and sunglasses.

 8. Make a tasting tour also fun for the children